-The influence of altitude, temperature and wind should not be ignored and you should be familiar with the pressure and density altitudes and the effect that they have on aircraft performance.
-Check the runway length and compare that to your takeoff requirements and the rotational and initial climb speeds recommended in your airplane's manual (POH).
+The influence of altitude, temperature and wind must not be ignored and you should be familiar with the pressure and density altitudes and the effect that they have on aircraft performance.
+Verifying available runway lengths and comparing them to your takeoff requirements and the rotational and initial climb speeds recommended in your airplane's manual (POH).

-The checklists presented here can be used as a guide for this phase of preflight planning and we have divided it into a couple of sections.
-Part one is what we call the preliminary preflight phase which can be done at any time.
+The checklists presented here can be used as a guide for this phase of your preflight planning and we have divided it into a couple of sections.
+Part one is what we call the preliminary preflight phase which can be done at any time at your leisure.

 Select your destination airport (airport planning) and obtain aeronautical information from either one below:

-Obtain departure, destination and alternate airport information (airport planning)
+Obtain departure, destination and alternate airport information (from the AIP / Jeppesen).

-A current AIP (online), Airport/Facility Directory, Jeppesen Manual and NOTAMs are needed to obtain:
+A current AIP (online), Chart Supplement (Airport/Facility Directory), Jeppesen Airway Manual and the latest NOTAMs are needed to obtain: